Singapore City, Singapore

 Most of the crimes experienced are petty crimes that can sometimes be easily prevented by avoiding sketchy neighborhoods or taking regular safety precautions.
 For instance, despite being safe, keep an eye on your belongings or leave all your valuables in the hotel room as you head out to the beach.

-Read also: Safest Cities in the US
+Read also: Least Walkable Cities in the World

 Montreal, Canada